 Raymond Loewy, Paul Frankl, Norman Bel Geddes & Gilbert Rohde

 The art nouveau home design style is similar to art deco in that it features decorative detailing combined with contemporary characteristics.
 However, this aesthetic is defined by flowing lines, rather than strict, geometric shapes.
-Door and window frames, along with furniture all have elegant curved edges to mimic the curvy lines found in vines and flowers.
+Door and window frames, along with furniture all have elegant curved edges which vary from subtle undulations to exaggerated fantastical contours.
+Its symbols and motifs are abstracted from organic vegetation and “a repertoire of biomorphic forms; much of its imagery is directly or obliquely feminine” [Banham 1997].
 Other common elements of art nouveau design includes floral patterns, stained glass windows, oriental rugs and wrought iron light fixtures and staircase railings.
 Lighting is typically made up of hand-blown glass or semi-precious stones and incorporates natural elements like vines, birds, branches and florals.

 Prominent Art Nouveau Designers